mhmd-deniafendi/K8S-dashboard/README.md

 # K8S-dashboard
 How to create k8s dashboard for monitoring

-# K8S-dashboard
-How to create k8s dashboard for monitoring

 ## Create file recommended.yaml, ada 2 cara :
 ## 1. Menggunakan kubectl